cj-p/mocha-behavior-tree/README.md

 Hierarchical step definition for Mocha

-Easily defining multiple next test steps from the current state with a tree structure hierarchically for reducing duplication of test code and performing tests in a natural sequence of actions.
+Easily defining multiple next steps to test from the current state with a tree structure hierarchically for reducing duplication of test code and performing tests in a natural sequence of actions.

 ## Setup

-### ~~NPM package~~ (not published yet)
 ```sh
 npm i -D mocha mocha-behavior-tree
 ```